danfuzz/lactoserv/README.md

 * `SIGHUP` -- Does an in-process system reload.
 (The system shuts down and then re-runs from near-scratch.)
 * `SIGUSR2` -- Produces a heap dump file.
 Look in the log for the file name.
   (Writes to the current directory if it is writable.)
+The file can be inspected using the "Memory" panel available in the Chrome developer tools.
 * `SIGINT` and `SIGTERM` -- Shuts down as cleanly as possible.
 (Note: `SIGINT` is usually what gets sent when you type `ctrl-C` in a console.)